Hygroton Tablets is a brand of medicine containing the active ingredient chlortalidone.

 How long to take it

-Continue taking Hygroton for as long as your doctor tells you to.
-This medicine helps to control your symptoms but it does not cure your condition.
+Continue taking your medicine for as long as your doctor tells you to.
+This medicine helps to control your condition, but it does not cure it.
+It is important to keep taking your medicine even if you feel well.
 Your doctor will check your progress to make sure the medicine is working and will discuss with you how long your treatment should continue.

 If you forget to take it